-- There have been years where every student received a chance to become certified - but this process may not be completed until later in the spring.
+- There have been years in which every student received a chance to become certified, but this process may not be completed until later in the spring.

-For more information and listing of member institutions please check the Tuition Exchange, Inc. website, or contact:
+For more information and a listing of member institutions, please check the Tuition Exchange Inc. website or contact: